-If an insurer intends to use an electronic version of an application that does not vary in any way from the previously approved or pending paper application form (other than electronic formatting), the insurer must submit a request for extension of approval (see Section II.D.5 of this Outline) and provide screenshots of the application process as it appears on screen (see Section II.E.3(a) of this Outline).
+If an insurer intends to use an electronic version of a previously approved or pending paper application form, the insurer must submit a request for extension of approval (see Section II.D.5 of this Outline) and provide screenshots of the application process as it appears on screen (see Section II.E.3(a) of this Outline).
+The screenshots for an extension of approval should be submitted under Supporting Documentation in SERFF.
 A new form number is not required.
 Some examples of where an extension of approval would be needed include where the application would be:

-- (i) populated electronically by an agent based on answers being received from an applicant, and an electronic signature is obtained; or - (ii) completed electronically by the applicant, and either signed electronically or printed out and a wet signature is obtained; or - (iii) accessed and printed from the internet by the applicant, and a wet signature is obtained;
+(i) populated electronically by an agent based on answers being received from an applicant, and an electronic signature is obtained; or

+- (ii) completed electronically by the applicant, and either signed electronically or printed out and a wet signature is obtained; or - (iii) accessed and printed from the internet by the applicant, and a wet signature is obtained: